r31gN/simpply/README.md

 ### Examples

 For an example that uses `simpply`, check out [this repo](https://github.com/r31gN/react-state-management).
+And if you want to see the TypeScript version, check out [this repo](https://github.com/dragomirtitian/react-state-management-ts).

 ### Author